Skip to content

 Buying scams can happen when you find an item online that you want to purchase.
 Once payment has been made, the seller disappears, leaving you with either no goods at all, or goods that are less valuable or significantly different to those advertised.

 Selling scams can happen when selling items online.
 You may send the goods as agreed and never receive payment, or you may be tricked into returning an overpayment.
-The fraudster may send you a cheque for a greater value than the value of the item being sold.
+The criminal may send you a cheque for a greater value than the value of the item being sold.
 They ask for the extra money to be transferred back or sent on to a third party, for example a ‘shipping agent’.

 Gift card scams

-Scammers are increasingly manipulating victims in to purchasing gift cards, by impersonating a legitimate source.
+Criminals are increasingly manipulating victims in to purchasing gift cards, by impersonating a legitimate source.

 For example, you are called by a “HMRC” representative who claims you have outstanding tax debt due to them - this is a scam call.
 They pressure you and threaten legal action if you do not comply with their demands.
 They ask you to purchase several gift cards, which total the amount you are due them.